tericcabrel/snipcode/packages/embed/README.md

 Use a GUI DB client to find an ID in the snippets table.

 ### Preview the snippet in an Iframe
-To see how the snippet looks like in an iframe, edit the file [src/server/static/index.html](./src/server/static/index.html) to set the URL of iframe save.
-The URL follows this pattern: `http://localhost:7502/snippets/:id`.
+To see how the snippet looks like in an iframe, edit the file [src/server/static/index.html](./src/server/static/index.html) to set the Iframe's source to an URL following this pattern `http://localhost:7502/snippets/:id` and save.

 Run the command below:
 ```shell
 yarn iframe:preview
 ```
-Navigate to the URL `http://localhost:7503` to see the result.
+Navigate to the URL [http://localhost:7503](http://localhost:7503) to see the result.

 ## Publish the assets on NPM
 This part is handled inside the CI/CD, so it will not be useful to do it locally: